feynon/carlosbecker.com/content/post/2012-11-23-dotfiles-are-meant-to-be-forked.md

 >
 > —- [Arch Wiki about ZSH](https://wiki.archlinux.org/index.php/Zsh)

 But, well, I didn't knew where to start.
 So, I forked [oh-my-zsh][ohmyzsh] project.
-I've used it for a while, also did some contributions… but well, it has so many things I didn't use, and it doesn't had a simple way to share configuration files across computers.
+I've used it for a while, also did some contributions... but well, it has so many things I didn't use, and it doesn't had a simple way to share configuration files across computers.

 Then I found [holman's dotfiles](http://github.com/holman/dotfiles).
 And it was perfect!
 Except for the fact that it was full of Mac OS X-related stuff.